microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedUser.md

 ## Description

-The `Get-EntraDeletedUser` cmdlet retrieves soft-deleted (recently deleted) users from the directory.
+The `Get-EntraBetaDeletedUser` cmdlet retrieves soft-deleted (recently deleted) users from the directory.
 Deleted users can be recovered within 30 days, after which they're permanently deleted.

 ## Examples